UnitsNet is a library for .Net that greatly simplifies working with unit variables representing physical quantities.

 RotationalSpeed r = Angle.FromDegrees(90) / TimeSpan.FromSeconds(2);

-Units.Net incorporates many more interesting functions, which cover most of the needs we have when working with unit variables.
-These functions include conversion, parsing, serialization, string conversion in various languages.
+Units.Net includes many more interesting functions, covering most of the needs we have when dealing with unit variables.
+These functions include conversion, parsing, serialization, string conversion in multiple languages.

-In addition, it is possible to extend with our own units, including a definition in a Json file.
-Although the library incorporates most of the units you may need in your projects.
+Furthermore, it is possible to extend it with our own units, including a definition in a Json file.
+Although the library includes most of the units you might need in your projects.